KrayTwins/H2O-AI-AWS-Ubuntu-16.04-GPU/README.md

 # H2O Driverless AI on AWS
+H2O Driverless AI is a high-performance, GPU-enabled, client-server application for the rapid \
+development and deployment of state-of-the-art predictive analytics models.
+It reads tabular \
+data from plain text sources and automates data visualization, feature engineering, model training, \
+and model explanation.

 H2O has a Community AMI for the h2oai-driverless-ai-1.0.24 - ami-222aea5f
 This is the easiest method of getting \
 H2O Driverless AI up and running quickly with a license to run on AWS. \